nix4cyber/n4c/cracking/archive.md

 fcrackzip -u -D -p [wordlist] [ZIP file]
 ```

-```bash
-fcrackzip -u -D -p /tmp/wordlists/passwords/password.txt ~/file.zip
-```

 The `-u` flag will try to decompress the first file by calling unzip with the guessed password.
 This weeds out false positives when not enough files have been given.
 The `-D` flag selects dictionary mode.
 In this mode, fcrackzip will read passwords from a file, which must contain one password per line and should be alphabetically sorted.
 The `-p` flag will set initial (starting) password for brute-force searching to string, or use the file with the name string to supply passwords for dictionary searching.

+- Examples :

+```bash
+fcrackzip -u -D -p /tmp/wordlists/passwords/password.txt ~/file.zip
+```

+Use the wordlist /tmp/wordlists/passwords/password.txt to try to crack the password of the zip file ~/file.zip.

 ```bash
 fcrackzip -c a -p aaaaaa sample.zip